Vytora04/skillshare-platform/README.md

-# 🌍 SkillShare for Social Impact
+# 🌍 SkillBridge for Social Impact

-**SkillShare for Social Impact** is a Laravel-based web platform that connects **volunteers, students, NGOs, and community projects** to exchange skills and collaborate on social-impact initiatives — inspired by **SDG 17: Partnerships for the Goals**.
+**SkillBridge for Social Impact** is a Laravel-based web platform that connects **volunteers, students, NGOs, and community projects** to exchange skills and collaborate on social-impact initiatives — inspired by **SDG 17: Partnerships for the Goals**.

 The goal is to create a simple, searchable skill exchange system that helps smaller organizations access much-needed expertise without cost barriers.